 A Bill to provide for a cap of eight per cent on any profit made by providers of Special Educational Needs and Disabilities education from providing that education; to make provision about the role and powers of the Competition and Markets Authority in the operation of that cap; and for connected purposes.

-This bill would cap the profits that providers of Special Educational Needs and Disabilities (SEND) education can make from delivering that education at 8%.
-It also sets out how the Competition and Markets Authority would oversee and enforce the cap.
-The aim is to ensure SEND funding is used for education and services rather than higher profits by providers.
+This Bill would cap profits at eight per cent for providers of Special Educational Needs and Disabilities (SEND) education and set out how the Competition and Markets Authority would oversee and enforce that cap.
+It aims to ensure SEND education providers do not run up high profits from delivering SEND services, with CMA powers to implement the cap.

 Generated 21 February 2026